 Jim was born and raised in Spokane.
 Graduated form Gonzaga University with a degree in Chemical Engineering and later a Juris Doctorate degree.
 Practiced environmental and natural resource law for 10 years and then founded Greenstone Corporation in 1983.
 CEO of Greenstone Corporation a regional real estate and development company.

 Despite being a lawyer, Rick Eichstaedt loves art, literature, and the creative side of life.
-When Rick isn’t chasing his two children, he directed the non-profit law firm, the Center for Justice, is an adjunct professor of law at Gonzaga, and serves on the Spokane Art Commission.
+When Rick isn’t chasing his two children, he's working for justice as a lawyer and acting as adjunct professor of law at Gonzaga University.
 Rick is also a resident and proud cheerleader for the West Central neighborhood.

 OUR STATION STAFF

-Brooke Matson is a poet and educator.
-She attended Gonzaga University where she received her B.A. in English and her M.A. in Educational Leadership.
+Brooke Matson is a poet, book artist, and educator.
+She attended Gonzaga University where she received her M.A. in Educational Leadership.
 A National Board Certified Teacher, Matson taught for seven wonderful years at Mead Alternative High School, and has presented workshops to K-12 teachers in Washington and Idaho on Adverse Childhood Experiences (ACEs) and integrating human rights concepts into curriculum.
-She is a 2016 Artist Trust GAP recipient and was awarded the Spokane Arts Award for Collaboration in 2016.
+She was awarded the Spokane Arts Award for Collaboration in 2016.